Contamination Bias in Linear Regressions: Introduction

-We show that contamination bias also arises under an alternative ``model-based'' identifying assumption that, instead of making assumptions on the treatment's ``design'' (i.e.\ propensity scores), assumes the regression parametrization of covariates is flexible enough to include the conditional mean of the potential outcome under no treatment, $Y_i(0)$.
-In a linear model with two-way unit and time fixed effects, this reduces to the parallel trends restriction used in \ac{DiD} and event study regressions.
-It is common for $X_i$ to include multiple indicators in such settings---for example, the leads and lags relative to a treatment adoption date used to support the parallel trends assumption or estimate treatment effect dynamics.\footnote{Alternatively $X_i$ may indicate multiple contemporaneous treatments, as in certain ``mover'' regressions.} We show that replacing the restriction on propensity scores with an assumption on $Y_i(0)$ generates an additional source of bias: the own-treatment effect weights are no longer guaranteed to be positive.
-This result shows that the negative weighting and contamination bias issues documented previously in the context of two-way fixed effects regressions \parencite[e.g.,][]{goodman2021difference, sun2021estimating, de2020aer, de2020two, callaway2021difference, borusyak2021revisiting,wooldridge2021mundlak,hull2018movers} are more general---and conceptually distinct---problems.\footnote{Our analysis also relates to issues with interpreting multiple-treatment \ac{IV} estimates \parencite{behaghel2013robustness, kirkeboen2016field, kline2016headstart,hull2018isolateing,leeMultivalued,bhuller_sigstad}.} Negative weighting arises because regressions leveraging model-based restrictions on $Y_i(0)$ are generally not robust to treatment effect heterogeneity.
-Contamination bias arises because linear regression fails to account for the non-linear dependence across multiple dependent treatments and controls.
+Contamination bias also arises under an alternative ``model-based'' identifying assumption that---rather than making assumptions on the treatment's ``design'' (i.e.\ propensity scores)---posits that the covariate specification spans the conditional mean of the potential outcome under no treatment, $Y_i(0)$.
+In a linear model with unit and time fixed effects, this reduces to the parallel trends restriction often used in \ac{DiD} and event study regressions.
+It is common for $X_i$ to include multiple indicators in such settings---for example, the leads and lags relative to a treatment adoption date used to support the parallel trends assumption or estimate treatment effect dynamics.\footnote{Alternatively $X_i$ may indicate multiple contemporaneous treatments, as in certain ``mover'' regressions.} We show that replacing the restriction on propensity scores in our characterization with an assumption on $Y_i(0)$ generates an additional issue: the own-treatment weights are negative whenever the implicit propensity score model used by the regression to partial out the covariates and the other treatments fits probabilities greater than one.
+This result shows that the negative weighting and contamination bias issues documented previously in the context of two-way fixed effects regressions \parencite[e.g.,][]{goodman2021difference, sun2021estimating, de2020aer, de2020two, callaway2021difference, borusyak2021revisiting,wooldridge2021mundlak,hull2018movers} are more general---and conceptually distinct---problems.\footnote{Our analysis also relates to issues with interpreting multiple-treatment \ac{IV} estimates \parencite{behaghel2013robustness, kirkeboen2016field, kline2016headstart,hull2018isolateing,leeMultivalued,bhuller_sigstad}.} Negative weighting arises because regressions leveraging model-based restrictions on $Y_i(0)$ may fit treatment probabilities exceeding one.
+Contamination bias arises because additive covariate adjustments don't account for the non-linear dependence of a given treatment on the other treatments and covariates.
+This generates a different form of propensity score misspecification: a non-zero fitted probability of a given treatment, even when one of the other treatments is known to be non-zero.\footnote{While our results are framed in the context of a causal model, we show how analogous results apply to descriptive regressions which seek to estimate averages of conditional group contrasts without assuming a causal framework---as in studies of outcome disparities across multiple racial or ethnic groups, studies of regional variation in healthcare utilization or outcomes, or studies of industry wage gaps.}